 4. Mobile payment is preferred

+Mobile payments have been on a significant rise with the rise of digital payment options (find out more about mobile eCommerce statistics online).
 Since 2014 and the almighty release of Apple Pay, I’ve gotten used to the idea of not carrying around my wallet anymore.
 In fact, I get a bit irritated when I walk into an establishment that doesn’t support Apple Pay.
 I even prefer to shop at locations that accept it.
 When they don’t, I think, “Why isn’t this business investing in the easiest ways to accept payment?”
 But taking a step back, the percentage of preference of mobile payment is outstanding.
 TechCrunch reports that, “Ninety-four percent of consumers under 35-years-old bank online,” weighing the scale far on the electronic/mobile side.
 It’s the livelihood of a business to offer methods of payment that consumers prefer, otherwise, they’re not coming to ya.